fragcolor-xyz/shards-examples/tutorials/snake/steps/step-3.md

 ## Populating the grid

 Before we can draw anything we need to update the grid with the fruit and the snake.
-To update a sequence at a given index, we can use the <a href="https://docs.fragcolor.xyz/blocks/General/Assoc/" target="_blank">`Assoc`</a> ) block.
+To update a sequence at a given index, we can use the [`(Assoc)`](https://docs.fragcolor.xyz/blocks/General/Assoc/) block.
 And since the snake is saved as a sequence itself, we need to iterate through all its elements.
 However, the head, tail and body are represented by different values, so we will handle them separately.

 === "EDN"